 - Create a profile on ELAR and obtain a MEPID number.
 The MEPID number is a unique identifier that is required to register for MTEL and to apply for licensure.

 - Apply for the initial license.

 - Prepare for, take, and pass the MTEL.
-Please confer with your faculty advisor and the Office of Professional Preparation for advice on preparing for the MTEL.
+Please confer with your faculty advisor and the Professional Preparation Office for advice on preparing for the MTEL.

-The provisional license is an optional license before the initial and is valid for five years and cannot be renewed.
-Requirements include possessing a BA/BS, and a passing score on all required MTEL for the license.
-If there is no subject matter knowledge MTEL, a competency review consisting of some coursework specific to the licensure area may be required.
+The provisional license is an optional license before the initial license.
+It is valid for five years and cannot be renewed.
+You must have a bachelor’s degree and receive a passing score on all required MTEL for the license.
+If there is no subject-matter-knowledge MTEL, a competency review consisting of some coursework specific to the licensure area may be required.
 Coursework used for the provisional license should be part of an approved initial licensure program.

 The professional license follows the initial license.
 Requirements include possessing a BA/BS, having taught under the initial license in the same field/grade level for three years, and competing an induction and mentoring program at the district where employed.
-Additional requirements include completing an approved program as part of a Master’s degree leading to the professional license, or a Master’s in another area plus twelve advance content credits related to the professional license sought.
+Additional requirements include completing an approved program as part of a master’s degree leading to the professional license, or a master’s in another area plus 12 advance content credits related to the professional license sought.

 Teach in Other States

-For information on securing an educator license outside of Massachusetts, completing the BU approved program should satisfy the approved preparation program requirement in another state.
-While many states will accept out-of-state educator preparation programs, they have additional requirements that may include 1) having a MA teaching license first and 2) passing that State’s licensure exams.
-Specific information on select states follows, but applicants are strongly encourage to contact that State’s respective education department/licensing agency to ensure all requirements are met.
+For information on securing an educator license outside Massachusetts, completing the BU approved program should satisfy the approved preparation program requirement in another state.
+While many states will accept out-of-state educator preparation programs, they have additional requirements that may include (1) having a MA teaching license first and (2) passing that state’s licensure exams.
+Specific information on select states follows, but we strongly encourage applicants to contact that state’s respective education department/licensing agency to ensure all requirements are met.

 Questions?
 Contact the Professional Preparation Office.